-As a business owner, you collect sales tax from your customers at the point-of-purchase.
-Typically, point-of-purchase software and hosted websites that have the capability to process transactions, such as Shopify, can be programmed to charge sales tax.
+As a business owner, you collect sales tax from your customers at the point of purchase.
+Typically, point-of-purchase software and hosting websites that have the capability to process transactions, such as Shopify, can be programmed to charge sales tax.

-Currently, the sales tax rate in Washington state is 6.5%.
-In Bellingham the local city tax is 2.2%, making the total tax rate in Bellingham 8.7%.
+Currently, in Q2 of 2023, the sales tax rate in Washington state is 6.5%.
+In Bellingham the local city tax rate is 2.32%, making the total tax rate in Bellingham 8.8%.

 Washington State is a destination-based state, which means that the sales tax rate is determined by your customer’s location.
 For example, if your business is in Bellingham but you sell a product online to a customer in Seattle, the sales tax rate would increase to 10.1%, since that’s what it is in Seattle.

 To determine the sales tax rate for a specific area, you can use the Department of Revenue’s Tax Rate Lookup tool.

 How Do I Report and Remit Sales Tax in Washington State?

 Once you’ve collected sales tax, it is then your responsibility to remit the taxes to the DOR and file a sales tax return.
 Filing and remitting sales tax both have the same due date.